 - The Board of Deputies of British Jews is the national representative body of the Jewish community.

-- Sukkot (Tabernacles): 14-15 October, 16-20 October (Intermediate days).
-Sukkot begins on the evening of 13th October and ends on the evening of 20th October – 7 festival days.
+- Sukkot (Tabernacles): 2 – 9 October 2020.
+Sukkot begins on the evening of 2nd October and ends on the evening of 9th October – 7 festival days.

-- Pesach (Passover): 9-10 April, 11-14 April (Intermediate days), 15-16 April.
+- Pesach (Passover): 27 March – 4 April 2021.
 Two sets of two festival days separated by four semi-festive days (two sets of one day for Progressive communities).

 Staff will manage their own Jewish observances.
 Practices may vary between individuals due to health, travel and other personal circumstances.
 Individual staff members may make different types of leave requests, for example, to work half-days and/or shorter working weeks to enable them to observe the Shabbat or other religious festivals.
 Others may request more flexible working arrangements.
 Requests should be managed in line with all existing University HR policies.